 What we like

-• A solid set of benefits are offered by Real pet Insurance on their Premium and Standard Illness and Accident plans.
-Both have an annual cap of $12,000 and with the Premium plan 80% of eligible vet bills are covered and with the Standard plan 75% are covered.
+• A solid set of benefits are offered by Real Pet Insurance on their Premium, Standard and Classic Illness and Accident plans.
+All have an annual cap of $12,000 and with the Premium plan, 80% of eligible vet bills are covered, while with the Standard plan, 75% are covered and with Classic plan, 60% are covered.

 • There is no excess on Real Pet Insurance policies.

 • You will receive a 10% refund on your annual premium if you stay with them for the year.
-The refund, called the Real Reward is supposed to be sent to you within 30 days of your first anniversary regardless of whether you have made a claim.
+The refund, called the Real Reward is sent to you within 30 days of your first anniversary regardless of whether you have made a claim.

 • They do not charge extra if you choose to pay on a fortnightly or monthly basis.